Iodine is a trace mineral and a nutrient found naturally in the body.

 Other good sources are plants grown in iodine-rich soil.

 Lack of enough iodine (deficiency) may occur in places that have iodine-poor soil.
 Many months of iodine deficiency in a person's diet may cause goiter or hypothyroidism.
 Without enough iodine, the thyroid cells and the thyroid gland become enlarged.

 Deficiency happens more often in women than in men.
 It is also more common in pregnant women and older children.
 Getting enough iodine in the diet may prevent a form of physical and intellectual disability called cretinism.
-Cretinism is very rare in the United States because iodine deficiency is generally not a problem.
+Cretinism is very rare in the US because iodine deficiency is generally not a problem.